 What Is a Financial Adviser?

 Unfortunately, there is no universally accepted definition.
 Insurance agents, stockbrokers, other investment salespeople all claim this title.
-A true financial adviser is in the business of providing advice and direction.
-Managing investments or insurances may, or may not, be a part of that.
-If desired, you can do that yourself with the help of Blooom or Personal Capital.
+But a true financial adviser is in the business of providing advice and direction.
+Managing investments or insurances may or may not be a part of that.

 Does an Adviser Have to Be a Fiduciary?